FRC-2928/FRC-Programmer-Training/docs/RoboRIO/motorConfig.md

 - A device’s neutral deadband is the region where the controller demotes its output to neutral.
 This is configured using the `configNeutralDeadband()` function.
 See [Neutral Deadband](https://docs.ctre-phoenix.com/en/latest/ch13_MC.html?highlight=configneutraldeadband#neutral-deadband) in the Phoenix documentation.

-You learn about the other configuration parameters during the lab.
+You'll learn about some of the other configuration parameters during the lab.

     // Configure the motors